Matthew Ritter

-Matthew Delis Ritter (born May 12, 1983) is an American attorney and politician.
-He currently serves as the Speaker of the Connecticut House of Representatives from the 1st District.
-Ritter is a member of the Democratic Party.
+Matthew Delis Ritter (born May 12, 1983) is an American attorney and politician serving as the 105th Speaker of the Connecticut House of Representatives since 2021.
+A member of the Democratic Party, he was first elected as the representative from the 1st District in 2010, and previously served as Majority Leader of the Connecticut House of Representatives from 2017 to 2021.

-Personal life
+Early life and education

 Ritter was born in Hartford, Connecticut.
-His father Thomas D. Ritter is a lawyer, lobbyist, and politician who rose to be the Speaker of the House of the Connecticut House of Representatives, his mother Christine E. Keller is a Judge.
-He attended Kingswood Oxford School, Colby College, and the University of Connecticut School of Law, graduating in 2007.
+His father, Thomas D. Ritter is a lawyer, lobbyist, and politician who served as the Speaker of the House of the Connecticut House of Representatives from 1991 to 1999. his mother Christine Keller is a Judge.
+Ritter's grandfather, George Ritter, also served in the legislature from 1969 to 1981.

-Business career
+He attended Kingswood Oxford School for High School, then graduated from Colby College in 2004 with a major in Government.
+He attended the University of Connecticut School of Law, where he obtained his Juris Doctordegree in 2007.

-In 2007, Matthew Ritter took a job with Hartford law firm Shipman and Goodwin, LLP.
+In 2007, He took a job with Hartford law firm Shipman and Goodwin, LLP.
 He is a Partner specializing in public finance, municipal law and election law.

 Political career

+In 2007, Ritter was elected to the Hartford City Council, where he chaired the Planning & Economic Development and Legislative Affairs committees.
+In 2010, Ritter challenged 16-year incumbent Kenneth Green in the Democratic primary for Connecticut's 1st Assembly District, defeating him by just two votes (1,153 to 1,151).
+In the general election, he easily defeated Republican Kenneth Lerman, and Connecticut for Lieberman candidate Emanuel L. Blake.

 He spent three years on the Hartford City Council prior to his election to the State Assembly, while on the Council he chaired the Planning & Economic Development and Legislative Affairs committees.
 In 2010, Ritter defeated incumbent Kenneth Green in the Democratic primary 1,153 votes to 1,151 votes.
 He won election to the heavily Democratic 1st assembly district in a three-way race defeating Republican Kenneth Lerman and Connecticut for Lieberman candidate Emanuel L. Blake.

-Ritter became the Majority Leader of the Connecticut House of Representatives in 2017 and became Speaker of the House in 2021.
+In 2017, Ritter became the Majority Leader of the Connecticut House of Representatives, and was elected Speaker of the House in 2021.